tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![New sample utterances](Images/new-crypto-utterances.png)

-Highlight to students that on the new utterances, the word `bitcoin` has been substituted by the slot `crypto` in order to allow users to specify on their dialog what cryptocurrency they want to convert to, for example by typing `I want to convert USD to Ripple`.
+Highlight to students that on the new utterances, the word `bitcoin` has been substituted by the slot `crypto` to allow users to specify on their dialog what cryptocurrency they want to convert to, for example by typing `I want to convert USD to Ripple`.

 Build the bot and test it on the _Test bot_ window.
-Start with typing the sample utterance `I want to invest in crypto` in order to elicit all the slots as follows.
+Start with typing the sample utterance `I want to invest in crypto` to elicit all the slots as follows.

 ![Sample utterance 1](Images/custom_slots_1.gif)